-- 1. There are no arguments to match from device as well as no arguments configured, then the command set is considered as match - 2.
-There are no arguments from device group but arguments are configured, then it's a no match - 3.
-If arguments are sent by device group, then it is compared with regex pattern configured in arguments of the command set.
+- If there are no arguments to match from device as well as no arguments configured, then the command set is considered as match. - If there are no arguments from device group but arguments are configured, then it's a no match. - If arguments are sent by device group, then it is compared with regex pattern configured in arguments of the command set.